Mixed media on linen

 60" x 40"

-Academic Egyptology debates the praying mantis god Abyt as a deity, let alone a significant one.
-My personal understanding is that because He was connected to the alchemy of being in a way that affects the evolutionary imprint one leaves on the species during life, He may have been too sacred for the ancients to mention.
+Some in academic Egyptology debate the praying mantis god Abyt as a deity, let alone a significant one.
+My personal understanding is that because He was connected to the alchemy of being in a way that affects the evolutionary imprint one leaves on the species during life, He may have been too sacred for the ancients to mention too frequently.

-Thus far, it is only in King Seti 1st’s tomb that we see Him mentioned, along with 2 other sacred texts where He appears as a celestial escort.
-The text included in the painting was sourced and supplied to me by my colleague iconographer Ptahmassu and is included in a forthcoming work, The Book Of Utterances.
+He is mentioned though.
+Thus far, we see Him referred to in King Seti 1st’s tomb, and in 2 other sacred texts where He appears as a celestial escort.
+The text included in the painting was sourced and supplied to me by my colleague iconographer Ptahmassu and is included in a forthcoming work, The Book Of Utterances, a work that has influenced other paintings in this show also.

 It has not escaped my attention that in the world of UFO lore, mantis beings are frequently mentioned as one of the denizens seen inside of or in relation to UFO’s.